Best fall shrubs for privacy – 10 vibrant and dense choices for a natural garden screen

 • Best for: Low maintenance

-Lindsey Chastain, a homesteader and the Founder of The Waddle and Cluck blog, agrees with this recommendation.
-Burning bush grows quickly and does well in full sun to part shade, she says.
+Lindsey Chastain, a homesteader and the Founder of The Waddle and Cluck blog, says burning bush grows quickly and does well in full sun to part shade.

 It's ideal if you're looking for a low-maintenance shrub.
 'It requires little care beyond watering occasionally in very dry periods,' says Lindsey.
 'Prune burning bush in late winter to shape and thin as needed.'